Convex bodies associated to actions of reductive groups: Moment convex body of a -algebra

-Now we address the case of a reductive group action.
-Let $(A', \varphi), (A'', \varphi'') \in {\bf A}_G(X)$ be two graded $G$-algebras.
-We have the following inclusion of the algebras of $U$-invariants: where $A'A''$ denotes the componentwise product of algebras (with action twisted by $\varphi'\varphi''$).
 In general $(A'^U)(A''^U)$ might be strictly smaller than $(A'A'')^U$, and hence the map $A \mapsto \Delta(A)$ is only superadditive with respect to the componentwise product of algebras (see Remark \ref{rem-S_T(A^U)}): \begin{Prop}[Superadditivity] With notation as above, we have

-In particular, if $(L', \varphi'), (L'', \varphi'') \in K_G(X)$ are invariant subspaces then we have
+In particular, if $(L', \varphi'), (L'', \varphi'') \in \K$ are invariant subspaces then we have

 \end{Prop}